 Let’s get started, shall we?

-If your packaging or any part of your Glowforge shipment is visibly damaged on arrival, we want to make it right as soon as possible!
-Send photos of the damage to email@example.com and wait until you hear back from us.
+If your Glowforge product is visibly damaged on arrival, we want to make it right as soon as possible!
+Send photos of the damage and wait until you hear back from us.
 If the Glowforge itself is visibly damaged, do not plug it in or attempt to operate it; contact us immediately.

 Here’s a quick tour of parts you’ll need to know: